josephmidura/JosephMidura/README.md

 ### Hello 👋

-I'm Joe.
-My background is in engineering.
 I build data infrastructure, work with databases, and contribute to open source software.
 I'm currently exploring the uses of infrastructure as code.

 <!--#### Find me around the web: